 Today we struggle to meet the most basic training needs of faculty, still with the annual seed money of 10 years ago.
 Emerging industries, state-of-the-art technical programs, and infusion of technology all await sufficient support of faculty development.
 Districts consider the state allocation a ceiling, contributing little of their general apportionment dollars.
 In fact, it is not uncommon for districts to skim off staff development funds for district-identified special staff development projects, ignoring the requirement for committee involvement.
 Years-old plans sit in the Chancellor's Office gathering dust.

-What is needed to realize the vision of AB 1725?
 Local funding of staff development has failed in a climate that only rewards enrollment.
 The Ed Code should be strengthened to require academic senate-developed plans and adequate funding: a 1/2% statutory set-aside with local district 1:1 match, including faculty development budget processes developed by mutual agreement between the governing board and the academic senate.
 State level training programs should provide specialized training to college faculty and staff, especially for staff development coordinators who need the expertise to make best use of local funds.
 These state training programs should be state funded and developed and operated by the state Academic Senate and 4CSD, the California Community College Coordinators of Staff Development.

 The Legislature recognized the essential nature of a core of full-time faculty: